About the Library

 - You can renew items up to a maximum of 5 times, provided they have not been recalled by another user.

 - If you return library items late you will be fined.
 More information about fines.
+Please note that as soon as an item becomes overdue, your borrowing privileges will be suspended until the item is returned or renewed.

 - If you borrow an item through the inter-library loan scheme you should abide by the rules of the original lending library.